Derek Fisher: Personal life

 Fisher is the younger brother of former NBA player Duane Washington, who is ten years Fisher's senior.
 Fisher is a Christian who has spoken about his faith and the ability he believes it gives him to play basketball.
 Fisher's nickname is D-Fish.

 He married his wife, Candace, on February 19, 2005, and has four children: Tatum and Drew (twins), Marshall and Chloe.
 On March 18, 2015, Fisher filed for divorce, citing irreconcilable differences; the divorce was finalized in May 2016.

+He is currently the head basketball coach at Crespi Carmelite High School in Encino, CA.

 In 2009, Fisher had a temporary restraining order placed on a 40-year-old female stalker who had been victimizing him since 2001.
 She had insisted she and Fisher were married, and had even changed her surname to match his.
 He had the order extended by three years, expiring in May 2012.

 Fisher competed on season 25 of Dancing with the Stars, partnered with professional dancer Sharna Burgess.
 They were the third couple to be eliminated.

 In October 2015, Fisher was involved in a physical altercation with former teammate Matt Barnes at a party in the home of Barnes' ex-wife, Gloria Govan.
-Fisher and Govan became engaged in April 2018 and they married on July 17, 2021 at Cielo Farms in Malibu, California.
+Fisher and Govan became engaged in April 2018 and they married on July 17, 2021, at Cielo Farms in Malibu, California.

 Fisher was arrested on suspicion of DUI on June 4, 2017, after a car crash in Los Angeles in which his vehicle overturned.
 Govan, who was a passenger, was uninjured.
 He later pleaded no contest in the case.